Skip to content Skip to footer navigation

 Will a dehumidifier help after a flood, leak or water damage?

-A dehumidifier can certainly help in a flood or after a water leak in your home.
+A dehumidifier can certainly help after a flood or a water leak in your home.
 They won't pump water out of the house, but they will help remove water from the air, to keep the indoor humidity down to a comfortable level.

 If your home furnishings have been soaked by floodwater, then running a dehumidifier in the room will help to dry them out faster.
 You'll want a model with a large water collection tank, since it'll be pulling a lot of water from the air, or one with continuous drainage (with a drainage hose connected to empty straight into a drain).
 Be prepared to empty the tank frequently.